barmalei/zebkit/src/jekyll/docs.ui.event.md

 Zebkit UI is organized as a hierarchy of UI components where every UI component can be a container for other UI components.
 UI hierarchy is a good developing approach to implement compound UI components where developers can assemble UI components from another UI components.
 For example  "zebkit.ui.Button" component can use any other UI component as its content: images, series of images, combinations of labels and images, etc.

-The problem of developing compound component is children events handling.
+The problem of developing compound component is child events handling.
 In the case of "zebkit.ui.Button" every time a pointer pressed over its content component the event is sent only to the content component, button itself doesn't get it.
-Possible solution is implementing children component UI events handler(s) as it has been described earlier.
+Possible solution is implementing child component UI events handler(s) as it has been described earlier.
 More graceful solution is follow **composite UI component** approach.

-Composite is an UI component that makes its children components "event transparent".
-Event transparency means the children components don't get any input (pointer, keyboard, etc) events.
-It looks like the children components transparent for these events.
+Composite is an UI component that makes its child components "event transparent".
+Event transparency means the child components don't get any input (pointer, keyboard, etc) events.
+It looks like the child components transparent for these events.

 To make children of a container events transparent you should set "catchInput" property in the container to true value.
-It makes all children component of the container event transparent:
+It makes all child component of the container event transparent:

-{% include zsample.html canvas_id='compositeComp1' title='Children UI events handling' description=description %}
+{% include zsample.html canvas_id='compositeComp1' title='Child UI events handling' description=description %}

 <script type="text/javascript">
 zebkit.require("ui", "layout", function(ui, layout) {